tompassarelli/fennec-ui/README.md

 ![Demo Screenshot](demo.png)

-*Clean browsing with integrated Sideberry sidebar - no visual clutter, just pure functionality.*
+*Clean browsing featuring no visual clutter*

 A minimal Mozilla Firefox CSS theme designed for **first-class Sideberry support** without the typical UI baggage.
 Inspired by the elegant UX of Zen Browser.